 - Socializing.As many of you probably are, I’m the only employee in my company, and that means that I spend most of my days working alone (except when I have to visit my clients to talk about current or new projects).
 Thus, being able to join other people sharing the same interests is really positive and enriching!

-- It’s not just about coding!Of course, at these kind of events you’ll spend time talking about code, projects, different approaches to solve a problem … and also get advice about how to deal with anything particularly difficult – it may be something technical or from the point of view of the software business, as an owner!
+- It’s not just about coding!Of course, at these kind of events you’ll spend time talking about the Xojo programming language, code, projects, different approaches to solve a problem … and also get advice about how to deal with anything particularly difficult – it may be something technical or from the point of view of the software business, as an owner!
 Simply put: it’s something really brilliant being surrounded by developers contributing other points of view and developers who are so kind to share their experiences with you.
 However… is not just code!
 It’s also about socializing and establishing relationships.
 In fact, we usually end up talking about all kinds of matters apart from software development: family, cultures, travels, music … absolutely anything!
 You know what?
 At the end, you’ll probably interchange your phone number, email, WhatsApp to continue in touch!

 - Making new friends!By itself, this should be the main reward.
 Having the possibility to make a phone call or send an email to any of the colleagues you met is something absolutely priceless.

 - Creating new opportunities.And the opportunities start by exchanging your experience and also knowledge to solve the problems other colleagues are having; they also start by showing some of the projects/apps you already published or you are working on; and also by sharing your skills with other developers around the world.
 Believe me, it’s priceless being able to find other people that share a common interest, are applying their knowledge in other disciplines and projects so diverse.
 There is nothing more enriching that this kind of knowledge exchange.
 When you have the opportunity to join with an interdisciplinary group of people, you can be sure you’ll close some technical gaps where you may be less experienced, and vice versa.